 Additional band records still in use by Grateful Dead Productions will eventually complete the original bequest of the band.
 Lacunae in any large archive are to be expected.
 We anticipate filling those gaps with additional targeted accessions to the larger Archive.
 Our intention is to add to and develop the collections by actively acquiring materials from a wide range of donors in order to create an archive that reflects the diversity, power, and multifaceted nature of the Grateful Dead phenomenon.
 A few of these collections are described below.

 As a fellow founding member of the Haight-Ashbury, Herb Greene began photographing the band and surrounding scene in 1965.
 Like the band he photographed dozens of times over the next forty years, Greene became a professional, and his career is one of many that began in the Haight alongside the Dead and remained entwined with theirs.
 Many of the most seminal images of the band emerged from Greene’s portrait sessions with the Dead.
 His collection includes gelatin-silver prints in limited edition portfolios as well as several published books of his images.

-The Theresa Garcia Collection of the Jerry Garcia Memorial
+The Jerry Garcia Memorial Collection

 The Dennis McNally Papers